 Guides and other stuff to help you on your journey

-This is other information I have compile that will help you working with Moai, but doesn’t really fit otherwise:
+This is other information I have compiled that will help you working with Moai, but doesn’t really fit otherwise:

 This guide walks through setting up the freely available IDE IntelliJ IDEA to work with Moai, this includes full code auto completion and the ability to run your code from directly within the IDE.